THIS REPORT IS DEVELOPED AND AS PROVIDED BY 451 RESEARCH, LLC.

 After users join a call, the browser automatically redirects them to a web page that provides features such as screen sharing and automatic identification of the person speaking at the time.
 It also provides links to LinkedIn or meeting profiles, where the administrator can identify participants’ roles.
 This results in a user interface that is designed to provide easy access, even for external collaboration use cases where end users might not be familiar with the tool.

 It’s time to improve your company’s remote meetings with LoopUp.
-Try now.
+Sign up free.